-A total of 9,851 people had been confirmed as testing positive for Covid-19 in West Lindsey when the UK coronavirus daily dashboard was updated on October 13 (Wednesday), up from 9,706 on Tuesday.
+A total of 24,914 cases had been confirmed in West Lindsey when the UK coronavirus daily dashboard was updated on March 11 (Friday), up from 24,797 on Thursday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in West Lindsey.

 Daily death counts are revised each day, with each case backdated to the actual date of death, so some areas might see their figures revised down.

 The figures also show that three-quarters of people in West Lindsey have received a booster dose of a Covid-19 vaccine.